Best UK Medical Schools to Apply with a Low UCAT Score – 2026 Entry Guide

 If your UCAT is low, consider these tactics before selecting your four UCAS choices:

-Avoid UCAT-heavy institutions: Steer clear of universities known for very high UCAT cut-offs or heavy UCAT weighting.
-For example, Newcastle, Sheffield, Bristol, Manchester, etc., often have cut-offs in the high 2700s or above for interview – these would be risky with a score in the low 2400s.
+• Avoid UCAT-heavy institutions: Steer clear of universities known for very high UCAT cut-offs or heavy UCAT weighting.
+For example, Newcastle, Sheffield, Bristol, and Manchester often have cut-offs in the high 2700s or above for interviews – these would be risky with a score in the low 2400s.
 Likewise, some schools rank applicants almost entirely by UCAT (e.g. King’s College London, Birmingham, etc.), so a low score would put you at a disadvantage.

 Now, let’s look at specific UK medical schools that are more welcoming to applicants with lower UCAT scores.
 For each, we’ll explain how they use the UCAT in admissions and why they’re suitable for a low-UCAT strategy.